 Provide multiple water sources

 Place multiple water bowls in different locations around your home and yard.
-This ensures that your dog can easily find water, regardless of where they are.
+This will ensure that your dog can easily find water regardless of location.

 Bring portable water for outings

-When taking your dog for walks or to the park, bring a portable water bowl and a supply of water to keep them hydrated while on the go.
+When taking your dog for walks or to the park, bring a portable water bowl and a water supply to keep them hydrated while on the go.

 Give your dog water-rich foods

-Incorporate water-rich foods into your dog’s diet, such as wet food, raw fruits, and vegetables.
+Incorporate water-rich foods like wet food, raw fruits, and vegetables into your dog’s diet.
 These can contribute to their overall hydration.

 Provide shade